Gain real-world work experience in three weeks

 Can I skip the orientation session?

 The orientation session is compulsory.
+This session is also described as the Project Briefing Session.
 It is where you will meet your team, mentor and client.
 Students who do not attend will be removed from the program.

 Do I need to access the platform before the orientation session?